 A student seeking PLC is required to complete an application and enroll in a directed study course entitled ‘Portfolio of Experience.’
 This course qualifies for 3 credits and is conducted under academic supervision and approved by the dean/head of the relevant academic area.
 In order to complete the course, students have to build a portfolio substantiated by evidence relating to the competencies claimed, and supported by an essay or statement (max.
 3000 words) reflecting the acquisition of the required learning objectives.

 It is the responsibility of the student to provide the evidence and build a satisfactory portfolio.
 Whilst the university is committed to guiding students and providing advisory support in assembling a portfolio, it remains the responsibility of the student to demonstrate why credit must be granted.
 The quality of the presentation of the material and weight of evidence will be considered in making credit awarding decisions.
 The portfolio submitted will be evaluated by the dean of the appropriate school, an assigned content expert, or a contracted professional.
 Evaluation of the portfolio may include an oral presentation or video interview to assess the student’s competency in the areas claimed.
 Students should allow up to eight weeks for review of their portfolio submission.
 An official report will be provided specifying the credits granted or denied.
 A fee of $100 will be charged for each credit assessed.
 Prior Learning assessment at CU follows the guidelines published by bodies such as the Council for Adult and Experiential Learning (CAEL) and the American Council on Education (ACE).
-A student who is aggrieved by a PLC determination may appeal that decision to the Executive VP for Academic Affairs by stating reasons why the appeal should be allowed and providing any new evidence that is relevant to the appeal under procedures established.
-The decision of the Executive VP for Academic Affairs shall be rendered within four weeks after the appeal has been received and communicated in writing to the student.
+A student who is aggrieved by a PLC determination may appeal that decision to the Provost by stating reasons why the appeal should be allowed and providing any new evidence that is relevant to the appeal under the procedures established.
+The decision of the Provost shall be rendered within four weeks after the appeal has been received and communicated in writing to the student.

-In addition to credits granted by portfolio submission, credit for experiential learning is given in the following instances: credit for physical education is given for individuals who have completed basic training in the military or for military service, credit for physical education may be given for participation in an intercollegiate sport with a recommendation from the coach and the approval of the Executive VP for Academic Affairs, and credit may be given for Early Field Experience, ED202, for individuals who have actual teaching experience in the formal school setting.
+In addition to credits granted by portfolio submission, credit for experiential learning is given in the following instances: credit for physical education is given for individuals who have completed basic training in the military or for military service, credit for physical education may be given for participation in an intercollegiate sport with a recommendation from the coach and the approval of the Provost, and credit may be given for Early Field Experience, ED202, for individuals who have actual teaching experience in the formal school setting.
 The dean of the Moore School of Education decides if the individual has had the variety and depth of experience that warrant credit.

 *Applicable to undergraduate students 2020-2021.